Vrishasen Dabholkar: About Vrishasen

 Vrishasen was also the central character in the movie Dahavi Fa – a movie about the underdogs in the educational system, their anger and the channelisation of their violent attitude into a positive creative energy with the help of their teacher.
-In this movie he acted along with Atul Kulkarni, Jyoti Subhash, Milind Gunaji.
+He acted along with Atul Kulkarni, Jyoti Subhash, and Milind Gunaji in the movie.

 In his first year of college, he won the Purshottam award for his acting where he represented his almamater Fergusson College, Pune.
 Vrishasen has won the Shahu Modak Puraskar for his contribution towards theatre and films along with the Best Actor award in National level French play competition organised by the Embassy of France.
 Other than working with the likes of Amol Palekar for a theatre production named Julus, he has also prominent roles in hit Marathi films like Dahavi Pha, Nati Goti, Valu, Amhi Satpute, Tukaram to name a few and a cameo in Dhol by director Priyadarshan.

-Vrishasen Dabholkar woke up to the ugly truth of female foeticide when he made his first documentary in college.
-A mass communication student, Vrishasen was introduced to Laadli- National Creative Excellence Awards for Social Change by his college after which he went ahead to win a category at the awards too.
+Vrishasen Dabholkar was repulsed of female foeticide when he made his first documentary in college.
+A mass communication student, Vrishasen was introduced to Laadli-National Creative Excellence Awards for Social Change by his college after which he went ahead to win a category at the awards too.